From bratwurst to insect burgers: Snack bar culture in Germany | The China Post

 Everyone in Germany is familiar with it: the greasy sausage stand on the main shopping strip where you think twice about actually picking up a snack.
 The selection is limited anyway: bratwurst, currywurst and french fries.
 And only mustard, ketchup or mayonnaise to go along with it.

-The classic “imbiss” or snack bar was ubiquitous in Germany for decades; but, just like the classic “kniepe” or corner pub, they’re slowly dying out.
+The classic “imbiss” was ubiquitous in Germany for decades, but, just like the classic “kneipe,” or corner pub, the snack bars are slowly dying out.
 They’re being replaced by modern, bright eateries with flair that offer a “burger of the week” with grilled antipasti vegetables, basil pesto, hazelnut mayo and grilled scamorza cheese.
 Truffle-Parmesan french fries are served with it.

 But the journey from sausage to vegetable burger has been an odyssey.